 We talk more about nothing and around 4 a.m. decide to go to bed.
 I don’t feel tired; I want to stay up all night, but figure I better get some sleep if I am going to get up to travel to our next location; we have to leave at 6:30 a.m.
 I invite him to sleep in my room, but we just go to sleep.

-Two hours later, I wake up with a start and looked at the clock; “Diana, we need to go now,” I say.
+Two hours later, I wake up with a start and looked at the clock.
+“Diana, we need to go now,” I say.

-I get up and quickly get ready.
+I get up and get ready.
 When I come out of the bathroom, Luis is laying in the bed waiting for me.

 “OK, I am so glad I met you, so please call me or email me when you have a chance.
-I would love to hear from you,” I say
+I would love to hear from you,” I say.

 I grab my travel journal from the bed and write down my email and phone number.